Yangtze Patrol: 1860–1900

 Admiral Mark.
 L. Bristol (left), Commander of the Asiatic Fleet and Rear Admiral Yates Stirling Jr., Commander of the Yangtze Patrol (center) along with a U.S. Marine Corps colonel and other officers, conducting an inspection of the fleet landing force in 1928 at the racetrack in Shanghai, at the mouth of the Yangtze River.
-Note the standard-issue, dishpan, Brodie helmets, worn by the navy personnel, which were used by U.S. military from 1917 to 1942.
+Note the standard-issue, dishpan, Brodie helmets, worn by the navy personnel, which were used by the U.S. military from 1917 to 1942.